Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 |---|---|---|

-| Auto-expiry + expiry reminders | Daily at 2 AM UTC | Flips overdue certificates to Expired; sends reminder emails to recipients whose cert expires in exactly N days |
+| Auto-expiry + expiry reminders | Daily at 2 AM UTC | Flips overdue credentials to Expired; sends reminder emails to recipients whose credential expires in exactly N days |

-| Weekly admin digest | Every Monday at 9 AM UTC | Sends a summary of all certs expiring in the next 30 days to admins/managers with digest enabled |
+| Weekly admin digest | Every Monday at 9 AM UTC | Sends a summary of all credentials expiring in the next 30 days to admins/managers with digest enabled |

 Common Setup Scenarios